top of page

 • If you are in northwestern Pennsylvania, why is The House Of Bouvs sometimes listed in Philadelphia (southeastern Pennsylvania)?

 At one point, Google had The House Of Bouvs erroneously listed in Philadelphia.
 We have reached out to Google and verified our actual location in Hasson Heights, Pennsylvania (northwestern PA).
 HOWEVER...
-We have an awesome transportation Safe House, a close and trusted friend, near Valley Forge, Pennsylvania (north of Philadelphia off the Main Line).
+We have an awesome transportation Safe House, a close and trusted friend, near Valley Forge, Pennsylvania (See: Lisa Anderson under Meet Our Team) (north of Philadelphia off the Main Line).
 The Safe House is a great location for buyers interested in saving time, gas, and sometimes hotel costs to travel across Pennsylvania.
-We are often able to split transportation costs among multiple, east coast, buyers from the same litter by sending pups via Ground Transport to the Safe House for pick-up.
+We are often able to split a private transporter's costs among multiple, east coast, buyers from the same litter by sending pups via Ground Transport to the Safe House for pick-up.
 We do everything we can to help you save on costs and connect with your new, furever-friend and family member.

 • Will you hold my puppy for <insert any length of time> after it's ready for pick-up?

 Typically, no. Sometimes, yes - for a small, daily, housebreaking fee.
 If the pup will need an additional vaccination while it's here, the owner would also be required to pay for the vet visit to keep it up-to-date (UTD) on its shots.
 We do not have a Boarding Kennel license and it's not typically our preference to keep pups here.
 They are ripe for bonding and they need to be with their new families - not bonding with us and our Bouvies.
-Further, I have a day-job and often after pups leave us it's time to hustle and catch up with things I've put off - or even go on vacation!
+Further, I have a *big* crazy job keeping up all aspects of The House; often after pups leave us it's time to hustle and catch up with things that were put off - or even go on vacation!
 Ask, don't assume.
 Ask if you want to pick up past your pup's due date.
 We will try to make arrangements for 1-2 pups if we can, but certainly growing babies are difficult to accommodate for a week or more beyond their time to fly the nest.

 • When I go on vacation, can I board my Bouvier with you?